-A notice of nondiscrimination and its taglines must be posted prominently in the practice (Binders with the materials placed in waiting rooms may not be sufficient).
-Any significant communication to patient must include the taglines.
-This rule does not necessarily require a practice to contract with a translator for each of the 17 different languages.
+A notice of nondiscrimination and taglines must be posted prominently in the practice (Binders with the materials placed in waiting rooms may not be sufficient).
+Section 1557 does not necessarily require a practice to contract with a translator for each of the 15 (or in Maryland's case 17) different languages, as compliance with this rule can be accomplished in many ways.
 HHS recognizes that practices in remote areas may not see many non-English proficient patients.
 However, HHS emphasized that it is important for practices to be prepared for non-English proficient patients and to know where non-English language resources can be contacted.